catherinewallis/civicrm-user-guide/docs/organising-your-data/contacts.md

     contacted by, and those that they do not want to be contacted by.

-You can define new **contact subtypes** based on the out of the box contact types.You can add custom fields that extend all contacts.
+You can define new **contact subtypes** based on the out of the box contact types.
+You can add custom fields that extend all contacts.
 You can also add custom fields that extend particular contact types or sub types.